hesl-seu/v2sim/readme.md

 2. Setup SUMO: Visit `https://eclipse.dev/sumo/` to get the newest version of SUMO.

+3. Setup Gurobi (`https://gurobi.com`) if you want to use power grid simulation within V2Sim.
+You have to apply for a Gurobi license on your own and it is free for academic purpose.

-3. Setup necessary packages.
+4. Setup necessary packages.
 Ensure you have installed `pip` together with Python.
 ```bash
 pip install -r requirements.txt
 ```

-4. Download this repo.
+5. Download this repo.
 You can directly download this repo by clicking the `download` button on this page.
 Or you can setup `git` and clone this repo by the following command.
 The official tutorial about using `git` is [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 ```bash
 git clone https://github.com/fmy-xfk/v2sim.git
 ```